Site under construction - please come back soon to see updates!!

 AZAADI: FREEDOM ALBUM AND TOURS

-Azaadi: Freedom is a culmination of 25 years of Samia’s work both as a singer/songwriter and a visual artist, distilled into an hour-long narrative journey told through songs and visual art.
-Azaadi: Freedom toured across the UK in 2016 and 2017 and is also available as an album - Samia is now further developing the show.
-Here is the background:
+The touring show Azaadi: Freedom is a culmination of Samia’s work both as a singer/songwriter and a visual artist, distilled into an hour-long narrative journey towards freedom told through bilingual Urdu/English songs and visual art.

 Azaadi: Freedom and Samia’s personal story, reflected in the show’s narrative, created a buzz within Asian and mainstream media and extensive radio and print coverage included live performances on BBC Radio 3 and BBC Asian Network.